Thank you for reading our post, please rate this article at the end.

 For a 40-gallon tank, use one cup of bleach to four cups of water.
 If your tanks are bigger, add more bleach accordingly.
 Add this mixture to an empty holding tank and fill it with fresh water.
 Then, run all taps in the RV, including the shower, until the tank is empty.

 Once empty, fill the tank with water and let it sit for at least 12 hours.
-Repeat draining the tank through the faucets three times or until you can’t smell bleach.
+Repeat the draining through the faucets three times, or until you can’t smell bleach.

 Cleaning Grey and Black Tanks

-Sometimes, smells and fumes can come from the waste tanks in the camper.
+Sometimes smells and fumes can come from the camper’s waste tanks.
 You need to clean all tanks to eliminate all odor from the trailer.
 Make it a habit to dump waste when the camper is stored away.
-If you don’t do this, the residue will harden in the pipes and tanks and cause the stink.
+If you don’t do this, the residue will harden in the pipes and tanks, causing the stink.

 Before dumping greywater -water from the sink and shower, add a cup of baking soda to a gallon of water, pour it into the sink, and drain it.
 This will help with keeping bad odors at bay.